RasanPanag/ATM-machine/README.md

 - **implement**: keyword is used to implement an interface.
 - **Scanner**: class is used to get user input, and it is found in the java.util package.
 - **arrays**: a container object that holds a fixed number of values of a single type.
+- **Constructor**: a special method that is used to initialize objects.
+The constructor is called when an object of a class is created.
+- **getter-setter method**: are used to protect your data, particularly when creating classes.
+For each instance variable, a getter method returns its value while a setter method sets or updates its value.